Roboy/roboy_vision/README.md

 ## Getting Started
 1. Download all required models using download_models.py in models directory.
 2. Experiment with jupyter notebooks in tutorials section for different parts of project: face detection, alignment & face recognition

+## Running with ROS

+Currently there is no ROS Integration for Python 3 which is why we are using File I/O for communication.
+This is all handled by the face detection.
+The Folder PYTHON3_COMM will be used for all file exchanges between Python3 and ROS.

+To build all service messages run catkin_make in the root folder of the project.
+Then do source

+To make the ROS interface available one has to start following two nodes:

+rosrun vision_service face_detector.py
+rosrun vision_service recognizer.py

+To run the actual Face detector run source /home/roboy/anaconda3/bin/activate roboy ./src/face_detection.py